The Skateboarding Influence: Culture Based Movies

 The 1990s: Mainstream Acceptance And Commercialization

-In the 1990s, skateboarding experienced a surge in mainstream acceptance and commercialization of movies due to a shift in society’s views.
+In the 1990s, skateboarding experienced a surge in mainstream acceptance and commercialization of best movies due to a shift in society’s views.
 Skating-themed merchandise flooded the market at every skate shop, influencing fashion trends such as baggy jeans and graphic tees.
-Blockbuster films also featured skateboarding as a major theme.
-This momentum carried into the new millennium, manifested in animated films.
+Anyone explores themes and falls in love with blockbuster films also featured skateboarding as a major theme.
+This momentum carried into the new millennium, manifested in animated films and rise and fall documentaries like Bones Brigade: An Autobiography.

 The 2000s: Skating And Animated Films

-As the 2000s rolled in, skateboarding found a new home within animated movies, setting off a wave of popularity far beyond its traditional fan base.
+As the 2000s rolled in, skateboarding found a new home within animated movies, setting off a wave of popularity far beyond its traditional skateboard fan base.
 This medium offered an exciting way to inspire and educate budding skateboarders in the locality, influencing children’s interest in the sport.
 From then on, skating began to expand into the gritty realism of independent movies.
-The 2010s saw a surge in the popularity of skating movies.
+The 2010s saw a surge in the popularity of skating movies, with titles like Wassup Rockers (Larry Clark), Skate Kitchen, and Minding the Gap making significant impacts.

 The 2010s: Skating Independent Films